 A team of researchers have developed a method of generating high-quality chest X-ray images that can be used to diagnose COVID-19 more accurately than current methods.
-The team, led by Sumeet Menon, a PhD student in computer science at UMBC, includes IDSC Chief Innovation Officer and Head of International Relations, Dr. Yelena Yesha, as well as IDSC Affiliate Member Dr. Michael Morris.
+The team, led by Sumeet Menon, a PhD student in computer science at UMBC, includes IDSC Innovation Officer and Head of International Relations, Dr. Yelena Yesha, as well as IDSC Affiliate Member Dr. Michael Morris.
 Congratulations to the team for the publications of its findings in the highly prestigious Proceedings of the IEEE International Conference on Big Data (aka IEEE Big Data 2020) held virtually in December 2020.

 COVID-19 is a novel infectious disease responsible for over 800K deaths worldwide as of August 2020.
 The need for rapid testing is a high priority, and alternative testing strategies including X-ray image classification are a promising area of research.
 However, at present, public datasets for COVID19 x-ray images have low data volumes, making it challenging to develop accurate image classifiers.